Verma modules over p-adic Arens-Michael envelopes of reductive Lie algebras

 \section{Diagonalisable modules}

-We will have to review a certain notion of semisimplicity for topological Fr\'echet-modules (developed by T. F\'eaux deLacroix, cf. \cite{Feaux}).
+We begin by reviewing a notion of semisimplicity for topological Fr\'echet-modules (developed by T. F\'eaux deLacroix, cf. \cite{Feaux}).
+The exposition is adapted to our purposes.
 For all notions of nonarchimedean functional analysis we refer to P. Schneider's monograph \cite{NFA}.

 8pt

 Let $K$ be a locally compact $p$-adic field and $\cH$ a commutative $K$-algebra.
 Let $\cH^*$ denote the set of $K$-{\it valued weights} of $\cH$, i.e. the set of $K$-algebra homomorphisms $\cH\rightarrow K$.
 A subset $Y\subseteq\cH^*$ is called {\it relatively compact} if there are finitely many elements $h_1,...,h_l$ in $\cH$ such that the map is injective with relatively compact image.
 Let $\cM(\cH)$ denote the category whose objects are $K$-Fr\'echet spaces $M$ endowed with an action of $\cH$ by continuous $K$-linear endomorphisms.
 Morphisms are continuous $K$-linear maps compatible with $\cH$-actions.